flygoast/libvmod-lua/README.rst

 Return value
 	VOID
 Description
 	Initialize a lua state struct to be used.
 Param 'path' and 'cpath' used to specify Lua search paths.
 Param 'luafile' specified the lua script need to run.
+It should be called in vcl_init.
 Example
         ::